 - Colleen Rowley — FBI special agent who alleged that the agency failed to act on known “intel” (intelligence) related to the attacks on September 11, 2001; she alleged the agency could have prevented life loss but purposefully and knowingly did not

-- Sherron Watkins — Enron executive blew the whistle about corporation fraud and financial abuse of shareholders as well as all citizen paying tax dollars in the United States
+- Sherron Watkins — Enron executive blew the whistle on corporate fraud and financial abuse of shareholders as well as all citizen paying tax dollars in the United States

 Snowden is reportedly living in Russia under the protection of Vladimir Putin.
-He still appears to be an American patriot, but one who sees past nationalism in such a way that preserve, protect, and prevents those claiming to be good citizens from enacting gross human rights violations.
+He still appears to be an American patriot, but one who sees past nationalism in such a way that preserves, protects, and prevents those claiming to be good citizens from enacting gross human rights violations.

 Rebel children in toxic families are persecuted socially and emotionally much the same way as corporate whistleblowers, only attacks tend to be more “in your face” and personal.